elastic/integrations/packages/kubernetes/docs/container-logs.md

 ### Set routing at runtime

 Suppose you want to change the container logs routing on a running container.
-In that case, you can annotatethe pod using `kubectl`, and the integration will apply it immediately sending all the following documents to the new destination:
+In that case, you can annotate the pod using `kubectl`, and the integration will apply it immediately sending all the following documents to the new destination:

 Here is an example where we route the container logs for a pod running the Elastic Agent to the `kubernetes.container_logs.agents` dataset: